 Erik Nadir is hard to put in a box; he worked in multiple disciplines in search of home—but always found himself in the intersection of research, education, and storytelling.
 Throughout his career, he is mostly attracted to jobs he thinks are groundbreaking.
 He is the Marketing & Outreach Manager of New Naratif.
 Reach him at email@example.com.

 Kelly Anissa is a journalist based in Kuala Lumpur, Malaysia.
 She is New Naratif’s Editor (Bahasa Melayu/Malaysia) and Podcasts Editor.
 Previously, Kelly worked as a producer and presenter at BFM 89.9, a Malaysian radio station for current affairs.
 She has done work on a wide range of areas, covering environmental issues, policy and legal reforms in Malaysia, regional politics and health journalism.
 Outside of work, Kelly works on short films.
 You can reach her at firstname.lastname@example.org.

-Matt Surrusco is New Naratif’s Consulting Editor for Cambodia.
+Matt Surrusco is New Naratif’s Deputy Editor.
 Based in Phnom Penh since 2016, he’s also a freelance reporter and journalism lecturer.
 Matt has reported from New York, Jerusalem and Phnom Penh, and has worked as a copy editor and youth development professional, empowering young people through journalism and community service.
 Reach him at email@example.com.